Wyoming county pulls funds as bank alters fossil fuel stance

-GREEN RIVER, Wyo. — A county in Wyoming is withdrawing funds from a national bank to protest it policy change concerning the financing of some coal, oil and natural gas projects.
+GREEN RIVER, Wyo. — A county in Wyoming is withdrawing funds from a national bank to protest its policy change concerning the financing of some coal, oil and natural gas projects.

 San Francisco-based Bank of the West recently announced the change that has stoked anger in the Rocky Mountain region, where fossil fuels are an important part of the economy.